-- S An unreported adult who would have been required to be in the AG had he been reported - Sponsors of alien AGs when the sponsor is responsible for the overpayment - S An authorized representative of an AG if he is responsible for the overpayment
+- S Adult or emancipated minors in the AG - S Disqualified individuals who would otherwise be required to be included - S An unreported adult who would have been required to be in the AG had he been reported - Sponsors of alien AGs when the sponsor is responsible for the overpayment - S An authorized representative of an AG if he is responsible for the overpayment by recoupment, after the notice period expires.

-For AG's containing a liable debtor that are certified at the time the claim is established, collection activity may begin by recoupment, after the notice period expires.
 Recoupment by coupon allotment reduction is mandatory for all claims when a liable debtor is certified for Food Stamps.
 RAPIDS automatically begins recoupment and posts these payments to the claim.

+For AG's containing a liable debtor that are certified at the time the claim is established, collection activity may begin